qase-tms/reporters/src/js/playwright.md

 QASE_MODE=testops npx playwright test
 ```

 In the above command, we're setting the reporter's mode to 'testops' using the environment variable `QASE_MODE`.
-You can learn more about other reporter modes [here](https://www.example.com/).

 Click on the link printed at the end of the run to go to the test run in Qase.